kstonekuan/tambourine-voice/README.md

 Customizable AI powered voice dictation tool.
 Open-source alternative to [Wispr Flow](https://wisprflow.ai) and [Superwhisper](https://superwhisper.com).
 Speak and your words are typed wherever your cursor is.

+> ⚠️ **Build in Progress**
+> This project is under active development.
+Core features work well, but expect breaking changes to the code, architecture, and configuration as the project evolves.

 ## Why?

 **You speak faster than you type.** Typing averages 40-50 wpm, but speaking averages 130-160 wpm.
 Tambourine lets you write at the speed you think, capturing ideas before they slip away.